A smoothed-Bayesian approach to frequency recovery from sketched data: Preliminary results

-A more rigorous statement of Theorem \ref{theorem:worst-case-informal} is presented in Appendix \ref{app:frequency-recovery-worstcase}, along with its proof.
-At first sight, this result may seem disappointing because it gives a worst-case optimal estimator identical to the original CMS upper bound (see Appendix \ref{app-cms}), and that is already known to be often unsatisfactory in practice.
-However, Theorem \ref{theorem:worst-case-informal} is interesting because the tightness of the analysis highlights the inherent complexity of our nonparametric estimation problem---it is not possible to obtain a more informative worst-case estimator.
+A rigorous statement of Theorem~\ref{theorem:worst-case-informal} is presented in Appendix~\ref{app:frequency-recovery-worstcase}, along with its proof.
+At first sight, this result may seem disappointing because the worst-case optimal estimator is identical to the original CMS upper bound (see Appendix~\ref{app-cms}), and that is often inaccurate because it does not explicitly account for possible hash collisions.
+However, Theorem~\ref{theorem:worst-case-informal} is interesting because the tightness of the analysis highlights the inherent complexity of our frequency recovery problem.
+In fact, this result tells us that it is impossible to obtain a worst-case estimator that is more informative than the classical CMS upper bound.

-The classical minimax analysis consists of solving $\inf_{\beta} \sup_{P \in \mathcal{P}} R(\hat f_{\beta}; P)$, where $\mathcal{P}$ is an appropriate family of discrete distributions that will be specified below.
-Estimators $\hat f_\beta$ solving this minimax problem are termed \emph{minimax optimal}, and the corresponding $\hat P$ is the \emph{minimax worst} distribution.
-Unfortunately, a minimax analysis poses substantial challenges in our case, resulting in the absence of analytical results.
-Specifically, the main difficulty is that verifying whether a given pair $(\beta, P)$ solves the minimax problem is NP-hard \citep{Das(21)}.
-Therefore, we present instead in Appendix \ref{app:minimax} a detailed numerical investigation of the minimax analysis over the class $\mathcal P_L$ previously considered.
-The results of this study suggest that the minimax optimal estimator is $\hat f_{\beta} = c_j J / L$, which is associated with the (minimax-worst) uniform distribution.
+Similar conclusions can also be obtained from an alternative (more classical) minimax analysis that consists of solving $\inf_{\beta} \sup_{P \in \mathcal{P}} R(\hat f_{\beta}; P, h)$, for a given $h$, where $\mathcal{P}$ is an appropriate family of discrete distributions that will be specified below.
+In this case, analytical computations are not feasible but Appendix~\ref{app:minimax} presents a numerical investigation that leads to an equally unsatisfactory estimator.
+This minimax estimator is generally uninformative because it always tends to 0 as the latent support size $L$ of the data distribution grows, irrespective of the information contained in the data sketch.

-In summary, the worst-case analysis and the classical minimax analysis yield antithetical estimators that seem however both equally unsatisfactory in practice: the former mirrors the original CMS upper bound, while the latter tends to trivially estimate $f_{X_{n+1}}$ as 0 as the latent support size $L$ of the data distribution is allowed to grow, irrespective of the information contained in the data sketch.
-This conclusion suggests that additional assumptions regarding the unknown distribution $P$ are necessary in order to attain more meaningful estimates.
-Therefore, we propose in the following section the approach of \emph{smoothed estimation}.
-This approach is based on the idea of averaging the expressions found in Section \ref{sec:preliminary} across a family of ``plausible'' nonparametric distributions, which are characterized by a low-dimensional parameter.
+In conclusion, the minimax analyses demonstrate that to obtain informative estimates of $f_{X_{n+1}}$, some assumptions about the data distribution $P$ are needed.
+This motivates the BNP approaches developed by prior works, which, however, have their own limitations.